lenacgs/CLOTHO/README.md

 - Change the paths on scripts/env.sh to point correctly to your rt.jar and jce.jar
 - Change the path on analyzer/build.xml line 73 to the path of your z3 build
 - If this doesn't work, try copying libz3.dylib into the analyzer dir
-- After these steps, everything should be up and running
+- After these steps, you should be able to do the static analysis

 ### Static Analysis